denemorhun-nava/nava-qa-interview/README.md

 Your goal is to **design a test strategy** for the login flow, not just test the login form.

-During this refinement session,
+During this exercise:
 - Align on Acceptance Criteria
-- Write test cases
+- Write and execute cases
-- Execute test cases
-- Log bug(s).
+- Find and log bug(s)

 ## Context

 You are testing the Login Flow for a [NAVA application](https://denemorhun-nava.github.io/nava-qa-interview/).

+- Users must log in before accessing the dashboard or continuing their main workflow.
 - Login is handled through a mocked backend API and user data store.
 - The login page has frontend field validations for username and password.
 - After the user clicks Sign-in, the mocked backend determines whether the user has access.
 - Users may have different account states, such as active, locked, or disabled.
 - Users may have different roles, such as admin or standard user.
-- Users must log in before accessing the dashboard or continuing their main workflow.

-Include field validation, authentication behavior, user account states, role/access differences, error handling, and any missing requirements you would clarify before testing.

 ---
-## Application

-Go to [the login page](https://denemorhun-nava.github.io/nava-qa-interview/) in your browser to interact with the login page.

 ## Test Tooling